13tales/ripley-farewell/index.md

 Almost everything she did, she did with _maximum enthusiasm_.
 She got much better at walking on the leash, but the roughly 2 meters of freedom it allowed just weren't enough for her to let off energy; the first 100 meters of any walk were covered with a ridiculous bouncing gait designed to express the maximum possible energy with every step.
 ![Walk with Ripley](./img/tom_walk.jpg)

-It's not surprising, then, that a drop in energy was our first red flag that something wasn't right.
+It's not surprising then, that a drop in energy was our first red flag that something wasn't right.
 In late 2018, we took Ripley to the vet based on a feeling, without being able to clearly point to what was wrong; on that visit they found nothing.
 A month later, we took her back, having found what we thought _might_ be a lump in her neck, and we were right.
 ![Puppy dog eyes](./img/couch_puppy_dog_eyes.jpg)

 Ripley's cancer seems to have been as rare a beast as she was.
 We've been told that it was almost unheard-of in her breed, at her age, and in the location where it showed up; it "didn't play by any of the rules", according to one vet oncologist.
 More vet pathologists have furiously debated the designation of Ripley's primary tumour than the count of doctors who've seen me in my _entire life_, or at least it feels that way.
 They finally settled on "hemangiosarcoma", which has a median survival time of 3-6 months, and a 1-year survival rate of about 10%.